mmyers/eug/EU3_Scenario_Editor/Readme.txt

 =======================

-If the program hangs, check the console window; there will probably be a stack trace -- a lot of lines saying something like
+If the program hangs, check output.log; there will probably be a stack trace -- a lot of lines saying something like
 	at javax.swing.JComponent.paint(Unknown Source)
--- in the window.
+-- at the end of the file.
 Post it on the forum and I'll see what I can do.